-Michigan Birth Injury Lawyer
+Michigan Birth Injury Lawyers

 Having a baby should be one of the greatest moments of your life.
-However, injuries sustained during birth can be life changing, not just for your newly arrived infant, but also for you, the parents.
+However, injuries sustained during birth can be life-changing, not just for your newly arrived infant but also for you, the parents.
 It is your legal right to seek compensation for the injuries and suffering caused by medical mistakes.

-Recovering compensation may be the last thing on your mind, but it is important to ensure that your child will have the financial means available to meet all of their ongoing medical and care costs for the rest of their lives.
+Recovering compensation may be the last thing on your mind, but you need to ensure that your child has the financial means to meet all of their ongoing medical and care costs for the rest of their lives.
 Our lawyers can help you take the first steps in evaluating your case and handle any claim on your behalf.

 The Extent of Birth Injuries in the United Status

-Injuries caused at birth are the result of something going wrong during labor and delivery.
-These injuries and traumas could include:
+Injuries caused at birth often result from something going wrong during labor and delivery.

 - Cerebral palsy